-Once considered a small and obscure pocket of the Street, these firms represent one of the fastest-growing areas of the financial world.

-Because of their nature, hedge funds are supposed to thrive regardless of market conditions.
+Once considered a small and obscure pocket of the Street, hedge funds and the firms that run them represent one of the fastest-growing areas of the financial world regardless of how the economy is performing.
+Unlike traditional investment vehicles, which can only make, for the most part, one way bets, hedge funds can go both long and short so they should be able to thrive regardless of market conditions and volatility.
+In short, these types of investments should always be making money.

 To understand how the hedge fund industry evolved, one needs first to understand where the concept came from.
-Let's define what a hedge fund is and how it works.
+First, however let's define what a hedge fund is and how it works.

-The term was coined by Alfred Winslow Jones, a sociologist, author, and financial journalist who got interested in the markets while writing about Wall Street for Fortune magazine in the 1940s.
+The term hedge fund was coined by Alfred Winslow Jones, a sociologist, author, and financial journalist who got interested in the markets while writing about Wall Street for Fortune magazine in the 1940s.